 - Know that wires are not playing hide and seek: Check all the connections properly.
 Make sure you don’t have any hardware issues.
 The cables and wires are connected in their respective blocks and are secure, see if there are any loose ends or something.
-One can also unplug the whole system and run the whole power again as sometimes this really helps is there is any blockage.
+One can also unplug the whole system and run the whole power again as sometimes this really help there is any blockage.
 Check all the blinking lights of your router.
 Make sure that the electric source or a bad connection is not the issue for “no login”.
 Try putting your cable into another numbered spot if it not working in one, maybe the cable or the spot has a problem.
-If you are using a desktop, then maybe the one of your Ethernet connections have problem, as in desktops usually there are two network cards installed.
+If you are using a desktop, then maybe one of your Ethernet connections have a problem, as in desktops usually there are two network cards installed.
 One of the connection is on the motherboard whereas the other one can be on- board.

 for a while and let your computer automatically add these before you press “enter”.
 One thing to keep in mind here is that you type the IP address in the address bar only.
 If you put in the toolbar or the search engine, you will be in problem.
 Once you are sure the IP address is not the problem, you can move ahead and diagnose other issues.

 - IPCONFIG helps: Trying running the IPCONFIG command to view your IP address.
-Sometimes the computer automatically obtain the IP address that is suitable for them from the router.
+Sometimes the computer automatically obtains the IP address that is suitable for them from the router.
 So it can check yours from this:

 Entering the Router IP Address Wrong:

 For Windows XP or Windows 7/8/10, go to “Start” and click “RUN”.
-You can also type it in search box.
+You can also type it in the search box.
 Then in the “RUN” box type “CMD” or “COMMAND” and press “ENTER”.
 Then to the window that appears type “IPCONFIG” and press “ENTER”.